netdata/netdata/README.md

 - :star: **Open and Extensible**<br/>
   Netdata is a modular platform that can be extended in all possible ways and it also integrates nicely with other monitoring solutions.

+---

+> NEW: **Netdata and LOGS !** 🥳</br>
+> Check the [SystemD-Journal Plugin of Netdata](https://github.com/netdata/netdata/tree/master/collectors/systemd-journal.plugin), that allows you to view, explore, analyze and query SystemD-Journal logs!<br/>
+> The plugin is available from 2013-10-03, to nightly channel users.

+---

 &nbsp;<br/>
 <p align="center">
   <img src="https://raw.githubusercontent.com/cncf/artwork/master/other/cncf/horizontal/white/cncf-white.svg#gh-dark-mode-only" alt="CNCF" width="300">